jdeathe/image-composer/README.md

 Docker image of the [Composer](https://github.com/composer/composer) dependency manager for PHP.

-*WARNING:* This is currently WIP - NOT ready for general use.

 ## Supported tags and respective `Dockerfile` links

 - `1.5.2-php56`, `latest` [(php56/Dockerfile)](https://github.com/jdeathe/image-composer/blob/master/php56/Dockerfile)